lfagundesds/react-course/README.md

-# React
+# React Course

-Small projects and Labs related to React and related technologies.
+Labs and Assignments from the [React 18](https://www.udemy.com/course/master-react/) Course on Udemy.